Cub Scouting

 All Types!
 All Kids (K-5th Grade) are welcome in Cub Scouts!

-My Child Came Home With One.
+What’s An Adventure Ticket?
+My Child Came Home with One.+

-An Adventure Ticket is given to prospective or brand new Cub Scouts to help them kick-start their Scouting Journey!
+An Adventure Ticket is given to prospective or brand-new Cub Scouts to help them kick-start their Scouting Journey!
 This ticket is a pass that allows your child to attend and try any Cub Scout event for free!
 All you have to do is pick an upcoming Cub Scout event, redeem your Adventure Ticket during registration, and you’ll be able to register and attend the event for free!

 View Upcoming Events

 When you join Cub Scouts, you’ll pick a pack or group of other Cub Scouts to join.
 Think of this group as your “family group”.
 Your pack is who you’ll meet with (weekly or bi-weekly), do events with, travel with, and make friends with!
 Packs are led by Cub Scout parents and volunteer leaders who work with kids and their families to deliver the Cub Scout Program.
 Cub Scout leaders support each Cub Scout, but also each Scout’s family.
-Each pack’s volunteers take an active part in helping to strengthen families and their kids by providing a fun-filled, worthwhile program that teaches values.
+Each pack’s volunteers take an active role in strengthening families and their kids by providing a fun-filled, worthwhile program that teaches values.

 Find a Pack Near You!